-When the $\psi$ wave of a body in uniform motion encounters a gravitational field, the Dstrings of the $\psi$ wave interact with the D-strings of the gravitational field disrupting the sequence of contractions of the $\psi$ wave, changing the direction and/or speed of the body, i.e. the body undergoes acceleration.
-The altered $\psi$ wave interacts with the Fr, destabilizing the Fr's constant state, i.e. the body's D-strings of the Fr will either contract or expand depending on the density of the gravitational field interacting with the body.
+When the ψ wave of a body in uniform motion encounters a gravitational field, the Dstrings of the ψ wave interact with the D-strings of the gravitational field disrupting the sequence of contractions of the ψ wave.
+The result is a change in the direction and/or speed of the body, i.e. the body undergoes acceleration.
+The altered ψ wave interacts with the inertial reference frame, destabilizing the reference frame's constant state, i.e. the body's D-strings of the reference frame will either contract or expand, depending on the density of the gravitational field interacting with the body.